KolbyLalonde/SENG-438/A5/Report.md

 - Provides a strong visual assesment of the reliability of the system under test.
 - Decision making process for accepting or rejecting a system is clear and obvious.

+The disavantages of RDC include:

+-
+- Some failure data types outside of cumlative failures can not be observed.

 # Comparison of Results